rozam007/Immutify/README.md

 # Immutify

-Immutify is an open source javascript project aims to provide you easy to use api's to mutate your object with your customize validations
+Immutify is an open-source JavaScript project designed to provide an easy-to-use API for mutating objects with customizable validations.

 # How to run the project?

-### step 1
+### Step 1: Install Dependencies
+Use either npm or yarn to install the necessary dependencies:

 npm install
 OR
 yarn install

-### step 2
+### Step 2: Start the Development Server
+Run the following command to start the development server:

 npm run dev
 OR
 yarn dev